 This Diploma is designed to explore Buddhist approaches to mental health and the alleviation of mental suffering through an in-depth examination of Buddhist psychology, theories of mental illness, psychotherapy, counselling, and pastoral care.
 Central to the goals of this Diploma is an understanding, theoretical and practical, of mindfulness meditation in the context of Buddhist spiritual practices and its role in Buddhist counselling.
 This Diploma will be of interest to those who wish to integrate the wisdom of Buddhist spirituality into their professional and personal practices.

 Courses will begin in January 2015 [we will be offering two courses commencing January 2015: Buddhism and Psychotherapy (Tuesdays, 19:00-21:00, T. Toneatto), and Buddhist Contemplative Care (Thursdays, 19:00-21:00, H. Shiu)].
 This Diploma program does not have a distance education component; all courses must be taken on campus.
 The courses offered within the Diploma in Buddhist Mindfulness and Mental Health are full master’s level courses taught by approved instructors.
 Basic Degree students should inquire with their program advisor about the possibility of these courses fulfilling program electives.

 Students who intend to complete the Diploma are required to take FOUNDATIONAL TENETS AND PRACTICES OF BUDDHISM and 5 of the remaining 6 courses listed below:

 1. BUDDHISM AND PSYCHOTHERAPY (EMP2015H)

 In this comparative course the convergence between Buddhism and the major systems of psychotherapy will be surveyed.
 Specifically, the key features of psychoanalytic, behavioural, cognitive, existential-humanistic, emotion-focused, mindfulness-based interventions, and the emerging field of positive psychology will each first be described.
 Convergences and divergences with the key elements of Buddhist psychology as described in the teachings on skilful living, harmful emotional states, the psychophysical nature of the self, psychological causality, and the analysis of the human condition will be underscored.
 Students will critically study the key representative texts for each form of psychotherapy and the major Buddhist teachings that elaborate the Buddha's psychology with the goal of evaluating how the study of Buddhist psychology may enhance our understanding of emotional suffering and its alleviation.
-Offered Winter 2015, Tuesdays, 19:00-21:00.
+Offered as EMP2015HS in Winter 2015, Tuesdays, 19:00-21:00.
 Instructor: Tony Toneatto.